-It's likely a fear of losing money, or a fear of the risk involved with your money.
-It could also be not knowing where to start – which increases the risk of mistakes with your money.
+It's typically a fear of losing money, or a fear of the risk involved with your money.
+It could also be not knowing where to start - which increases anxiety that you might make mistakes with your money.

 The truth is, investing in broad index funds (or the total stock market) is the best way to grow your money over the long run (i.e. 30+ years or more).
 Over the history of the stock market, it has averaged an 8% return, which is higher than any other investment or savings account.

 The flip side is this - if you don't grow your money by investing, you could run the real risk of not having enough for retirement.
 Then, all of your fears come true for a different reason - you just didn't invest.
 If your money only grows at 1-2% per year, you WILL come up short in retirement.
 All of your fears will be realized when you are living on food stamps in your 80s.
 That's the truth.